arixexchange/arix.dev/docs/index.md

 # Amateur Radio Internet Exchange

-Welcome to the Amateur Radio Internet Exchange Wiki.
+Welcome to the Amateur Radio Internet Exchange.
 ARIX is an internet exchange point for licensed amateur radio operators for the use of networking research, development, and education.

 ## Connectivity